 - a.
-Required building line move forward up to six (6) inches. - b.
+REQUIRED BUILDING LINE move forward up to six (6) inches. - b.
 Required building line move backward up to three (3) feet.
-Applicant must submit landscaping or balcony plan. - c.
-Required building line minimum percentage built-to reduction of up to five percent (5%) of required length. - d.
-Parking setback line move forward up to six (6) feet. - e.
-Mezzanine floor area up to ten percent (10%) additional area. - f.
-Street wall requirements up to ten percent (10%) of the height/ FENESTRATION/access gate requirements. - g.
+Applicant must submit landscaping or balcony plan with this request. - c.
+REQUIRED BUILDING LINE Move backward up to five (5) feet, in order to accommodate or resolve utility or other vital or related infrastructure conflicts already existing.
+Utility or other vital or related infrastructure conflicts must be demonstrated by the applicant to and verified by the Development Review Team and the Director. - d.
+Required building line minimum percentage built-to reduction of up to five percent (5%) of required length. - e.
+Parking setback line move forward up to six (6) feet. - f.
+Mezzanine floor area up to ten percent (10%) additional area. - g.
+Street wall requirements up to ten percent (10%) of the height/ FENESTRATION/access gate requirements. - h.
 Entrances (maximum average spacing) up to ten percent (10%) increase in spacing.